California Christian Counseling Logo

 The reason contempt is so destructive is because it’s a form of disgust for the other person, which can easily lead to malice and hatred.
 Once contempt is in place, it will be very difficult to overcome without help from a professional such as a Christian counselor.

-Christian counseling for a toxic marriage
+Christian counseling for a toxic marriage13 Signs of a Toxic Marriage

 A toxic marriage can feel intolerable.
 It places a heavy toll on your relationship, but also on your mental, physical, emotional, and spiritual health.
 One of the key features of a toxic marriage is that you question yourself.
 So even after reading this list of signs of a toxic marriage, you still may be unsure whether your marriage is affected by toxicity.